since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 #### Improved Combat Superiority

-At 5th level, your superiority dice turn into d6s.
-At 9th level, your superiority dice turn into d8s.
-At 15th level, your superiority dice turn into d10s.
+At 10th level, your superiority dice turn into d6s.

 Starting at 15th level, when you roll initiative and have no superiority dice remaining, you regain 1 superiority die.